-The 2000 Helical Design and Manufacturing Helical Foundation System include a $2^7/{8}$ -inch-outside-diameter (73 mm) steel pipe lead shaft, extension shaft(s), and either a repair bracket or a new construction bracket for attachment to concrete foundations.
+The Empire Piers Foundation Systems include either a $2^{7}/{8}$ -inch-outside-diameter (73 mm) steel pipe or $3^{1}/{2}$ -inch-outside-diameter (89 mm) steel pipe lead shaft, extension shaft(s), and either a repair bracket or a new construction bracket for attachment to concrete foundations.
 A lead shaft is connected to extension shaft(s) by couplings, as described in Section 3.2.3.
 The helical pile is connected to a foundation bracket, as described in Section 3.2.4.

-3.2.1 Helical Pile Lead Shafts, Extensions, and Flighted Extensions: The helical pile lead shafts and extension shafts are available in 27/8-inch-outside-diameter (73 mm) steel pipe having a nominal wall thickness of 0.217-inch (5.5 mm).
+3.2.1 Helical Pile Lead Shafts, Extensions, and Flighted Extensions: The Empire Piers Foundation Systems helical pile lead shafts and extension shafts are available in two different shaft sizes: $2^{7}/{8}$ -inch-outside-diameter (73 mm) steel pipe and $3^{1}/{2}$ -inch-outside-diameter (89 mm) steel pipe.
 The helical pile lead shafts consist of one or more helical-shaped circular steel plates, factory-welded to the steel shaft.
+See Figure 3.
+The steel extensions may or may not include helical bearing plates, depending on the project specifications.
+See Figure 4 of this report.
+Whereas helix extension shafts are extension shaft sections with helical plates factory-welded to the steel shaft, similar to lead shaft sections.
+See Figure 4.
 The depth of the helical piles in soil is typically extended by adding one or more extension shafts that are mechanically connected together by couplers to form one continuous steel pile.